ClemBotProject/ClemBot/ClemBot.Docs/docs/Intro.md

 The first thing to do is decide which command prefix you would like ClemBot to respond to.
 By default, ClemBot will respond to `!<command>` as well as ClemBot's mention.
 To change this, simply run the prefix command with the new prefix you would like ClemBot to respond to.
-If you are fine with `!` remaining the prefix, you may skip this step.
+If you are fine with `!` remaining as the prefix, you may skip this step.
-For more information on this functionality please see the [Custom Prefix](./CustomPrefix.md) section of the docs.
+For more information on this functionality, please see the [Custom Prefix](./CustomPrefix.md) section of the docs.

 #### Example